 Homepolish wrote about my Union Square project for their magazine.
 It’s a lovely read with pictures by Daniel Wang.
 You can see the piece HERE.
 I loved this project, which started with a big box of an empty space, and a small bathroom in strong need of a complete gut.
-I worked with my client to create a strong mid… Read more »
+I worked with my client… Read more »

 When it comes to one’s decor style, people often know what they like, but don’t necessarily have the words to express it.
 The following are my interpretations of different styles to help you understand the basics.
 This is not a lesson in design, as I am no scholar.
-These are just some broad stroke labels to help you decipher what style you vibe… Read more »
+These are just some broad stroke labels to help… Read more »

 dio with a big punch.
 This feels more like walkindio with a big punch.
 This feels more like walkindio with a big punch.
 This feels more like walkindio with a big punch.
 This feels more like walkindio with a big punch.
 This feels more like walkindio with a big punch.
 This feels more like walkindio with a big punch.
 This feels more like walkindio with a big punch.
 This feels more like walkin

 Good Table lamps are essential in creating a space.
 Lighting is everything.
 And not just for the obvious reasons (see: must give light).
 But, when a strong statement piece is needed to add character to a room, these are some of my favorite places to look.
-Allied Maker My dream-date lighting studio, Allied Maker, has some of the most simple,… Read more »
+Allied Maker My dream-date lighting studio, Allied Maker, has… Read more »